phetsims/faradays-electromagnetic-lab/doc/model.md

 one loop of the coil, then multiplied by the number of loops.
 The flux is measured over time.
 A change in flux induces an EMF, and the current amplitude is a function of the induced EMF.

-The PickupCoil can have one of two indicators attached to it: a Lightbulb or a Voltmeter.
-These indicators react to the current amplitude in the coil The LightBulb’s intensity is proportional to the absolute value of the current amplitude.
+The pickup coil can have one of two indicators attached to it: a Lightbulb or a Voltmeter.
+These indicators react to the current amplitude in the coil The Lightbulb’s intensity is proportional to the absolute value of the current amplitude.
 The Voltmeter’s needle deflection is proportional to the current amplitude, and uses an ah hoc algorithm that makes the needle wobble around the zero point.